New Zealand Defence Stores Department: Colonial Storekeeper

 In late 1843 the Colonial Secretary of New Zealand deemed the position of Colonial Storekeeper as unnecessary and the position was to be cancelled.
 Stocks were either handed back to the British Ordnance Office or to the Superintendent of Public Works, and all expenditure on the Militias was placed the control of the Colonial Secretary.

 Records show that between 1844–56 the position of Colonial Storekeeper was intermittently filled, and not permanently filled until 11 October 1856 when John Mitchell was appointed as the Colonial Storekeeper by the Colonial Secretary.

-With the Colonial Defence Act of 1862 authorising the formation of the first Regular Force in New Zealand, and by 1866 the Colonial Storekeepers office had a permanent staff of Eight:
+With the Colonial Defence Force Act 1862 authorising the formation of the first Regular Force in New Zealand, and by 1866 the Colonial Storekeepers office had a permanent staff of Eight: